Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> People think you're crazy if you talk about things they don't understand.
+> The older you get, the better you get.
+Unless you're a banana.

 <!-- QUOTE_END -->